nistalb/Static-Site-Deep-Dive/README.md

 On the first pass through the validator this message was returned:
 "Article lacks heading.
 Consider using h2-h6 elements to add identifying headings to all articles."

-I was using an article tag for each image conatining card; each article should be identified with a heading as a child of the article element.
+I was using an article tag for each image containing card; each article should be identified with a heading as a child of the article element.
 I changed the article tag to a div tag to avoid this message.

 On the second pass through the validator this message was returned:
 "Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections."